Caudini: Description

 Livy speaks in more than one passage of the Caudini as a tribe or people, in the same terms as of the Hirpini, and Niebuhr supposed them to have been one of the four tribes comprising the Samnite confederacy.
 As the most western of the Samnite groups, they were the Samnite tribe most affected by the neighbouring Greeks of Campania.
-Together with the Hirpini, Pentri, and Carceni tribes, the Caudini people were described as rustic, thriving on an agrarian economy mainly as massari (peasant farmers) and pecorari (herdsmen and shepherds).
+Together with the Hirpini, Pentri, and Caraceni tribes, the Caudini people were described as rustic, thriving on an agrarian economy mainly as massari (peasant farmers) and pecorari (herdsmen and shepherds).

 The extent of their territory is unclear.
 The ancient poet Gratius Faliscus (Cyneget.
 509) called the great mountain mass of the Taburnus the "Caudinus Taburnus", and this must have been at the center of their territory.
 It probably joined that of the Hirpini on the one side and of the Pentri on the other, while on the west it bordered immediately on Campania.
 But the name is not recognised by any of the geographers as a general appellation, and appears to have fallen into disuse: the Caudini of Pliny (iii.
 11. s.
 16) are only the citizens of Caudium.

 The cities of the Caudini included Caudium (modern Montesarchio), Telesia (modern San Salvatore Telesino), Saticula (modern Sant'Agata de' Goti), Caiatia (modern Caiazzo), Trebula, and Cubulteria.